briankrznarich/jmdictdb/python/tests/README.txt

 Because most tests do not adhere to unit testing principles, isolation between tests is not a high priority.
 Consequently, caching is used extensively to avoid time consuming operations such as database creation.
+Database connections and things like JEL parser instances are created once per test runner execution and rused for multiple tests.

-An import data object is jdb.KW, a collection of static keyword tables initialized by jdb.dbOpen().
+An important data object is jdb.KW, a collection of static keyword tables usualy initialized by jdb.dbOpen().
 Because this is a module global it retains state between execution of test modules.
-It is therefore critical that any test module that will reference it call jdb.dbOpen() or DBmanager.use() in at least in a setUpModule() function if not in test case or test setUp() functions.
+It is critical that any test module that will reference it call jdb.dbOpen() or DBmanager.use() in at least in a setUpModule() function if not in test case or test setUp() functions.
 In particular making those calls outside of any function will have the effect of executing them at test module import time and should any other test (even in a different test module) change the contents, all following tests (that don't call jdb.dbOpen()/DBmanager at run time) will see the changes too.

+If a test module code references other files (data files or modules to import) references should be relative to the python/tests/ directory, not the python/tests/tests/ directory the test module are in.

+The tests can also be run by the standard unittest test runner with: cd python/tests; python3 -m unittest discover -s tests